American Negro Academy

-The American Negro Academy (ANA), founded in Washington, DC in 1897, was the first organization in the United States to support African-American academic scholarship.
+The American Negro Academy (ANA), founded in Washington, D.C., in 1897, was the first organization in the United States to support African-American academic scholarship.
 It operated until 1928, and encouraged African Americans to undertake classical academic studies and liberal arts.

+History

-It was intended to provide support to African Americans working in classic scholarship and the arts, as promoted by W.E.B.
-Du Bois in his essays about the Talented Tenth, and others of the elite.
+It was intended to provide support to African Americans working in classic scholarship and the arts, as promoted by W. E. B. Du Bois in his essays about the Talented Tenth, and others of the elite.
 This was in contrast to Booker T. Washington's approach to education at Tuskegee University in Alabama, which he led.
 There he emphasized vocational and industrial training for southern blacks, which he thought were more practical for the lives that most blacks would live in the rural, segregated South.

+Members

 Founding members

 The founders of the ANA were primarily authors, scholars, and artists.
-They included Alexander Crummell, an Episcopal priest and Republican from New York City, who had also worked in Liberia for two decades and founded the first independent black Episcopal church in Washington, DC; John Wesley Cromwell of Washington, DC; Paul Laurence Dunbar, poet and writer in Washington; Walter B. Hayson; Archibald Grimké (brother of Francis), attorney and writer; and scientist Kelly Miller.
+They included Alexander Crummell, an Episcopal priest and Republican from New York City, who had also worked in Liberia for two decades and founded the first independent black Episcopal church in Washington, D.C.; John Wesley Cromwell of Washington, D.C.; Paul Laurence Dunbar, poet and writer in Washington; Walter B. Hayson; Archibald Grimké (brother of Francis), attorney and writer; and scientist Kelly Miller.
 Crummell served as founding president.

-Their first meeting on March 5, 1897 included eighteen members:
+Their first meeting on March 5, 1897, included eighteen members: